kumara1917/Java-Project/README.md

 Key features of the front-end:

-User registration and login: Allows users to create accounts and log in to the system.
+-User registration and login: Allows users to create accounts and log in to the system.
-Train search: Enables users to search for available trains based on their preferences (e.g., source, destination, date).
+-Train search: Enables users to search for available trains based on their preferences (e.g., source, destination, date).
-Ticket booking: Provides a form for users to enter their details and book tickets.
+-Ticket booking: Provides a form for users to enter their details and book tickets.
-Payment gateway integration: Facilitates secure online payments for ticket bookings.
+-Payment gateway integration: Facilitates secure online payments for ticket bookings.
-Ticket confirmation and cancellation: Generates ticket confirmations and allows users to cancel tickets if needed.
+-Ticket confirmation and cancellation: Generates ticket confirmations and allows users to cancel tickets if needed.